Evolutionarily Stable (Mis)specifications: Theory and Applications: Environment and Stability Concept

-Evolutionary stability is when $\Theta_{A}$ has higher fitness than $\Theta_{B}$ in all EZs, and evolutionary fragility is when $\Theta_{A}$ has lower fitness in all EZs.\footnote{Both of these definitions presume the set of EZs is non-empty.
-If this set is empty, then $\Theta_{A}$ is neither evolutionarily stable nor evolutionarily fragile against $\Theta_{B}.$} These two cases give sharp predictions about whether a small share of mutant-theory invaders might grow in size, across all equilibrium selections.
-A third possible case, where $\Theta_{A}$ has lower fitness than $\Theta_{B}$ in some but not all EZs, correspond to a situation where the mutant theory may or may not grow in the society, depending on the equilibrium selection. \begin{defn} Say $\Theta_{A}$ is \emph{evolutionarily stable {[}fragile{]} }against $\Theta_{B}$ under $\lambda$-matching if there exists at least one EZ with theories $\Theta_{A},\Theta_{B}$, $p=(1,0),$ matching assortativity $\lambda$ and, in all such EZs, $\Theta_{A}$ has a weakly higher {[}strictly lower{]} fitness than $\Theta_{B}$. \end{defn}
+Evolutionary stability is when $\Theta_{A}$ has higher fitness than $\Theta_{B}$ in all EZs, and evolutionary fragility is when $\Theta_{A}$ has lower fitness in all EZs.\footnote{If the set of EZs is empty, then $\Theta_{A}$ is neither evolutionarily stable nor evolutionarily fragile against $\Theta_{B}.$} These two cases give sharp predictions about whether a small share of mutant-model invaders might grow in size, across all equilibrium selections.
+A third possible case, where $\Theta_{A}$ has lower fitness than $\Theta_{B}$ in some but not all EZs, correspond to a situation where the mutant model may or may not grow in the society, depending on the equilibrium selection.